PennantConsulting/php-js-code-exercise/README.md

 This is a 2 part offline exercise to demonstrate general knowledge of PHP and JS.

-- Create a new personal repo called `cdc-js-php-exercise`.
-Don't fork this repo.
+- Create a new personal GitHub repo called `cdc-code-exercise`
+- You can **[download this repo](https://github.com/PennantConsulting/php-js-code-exercise/archive/refs/heads/main.zip)** as a template, but don't fork it.
-- There's no time limit, but expectation is work should not extend past 2 hours
+- There's no time limit, but expectation is work should not extend past 2 hours.

 ## Part 1: PHP Backend exercise